 Women and girls who previously worked as domestic servants took on jobs in munitions factories, performed administrative work, took work as drivers, nurses, and farm workers.
 They volunteered for organizations like the Red Cross, and joined the military.
 Many of the occupations demanded the wearing of uniforms, including trousers.
 A military look crept into fashion designs as well with military style tunic jackets, belts, and epaulets.
 A new image of freedom and self respect led women away from traditional gender roles.
+They drove cars and demanded the right to vote.
+Before the war, Paris led the world of fashion.
+During World War I, people took to a plainer lifestyle.
 The Jazz Age and Women/The 20's.
 10 Amazing Women Who Led Rebellions.
 History Male revolutionaries such as Che Guevara have gone down as heroes for leading rebellions against “the Man.”

 But forgotten by history are the women who took on far greater powers than Fulgencio Batista.
 Throughout the ages, women have led rebellions and revolutions which took on the might of the Roman Empire and the vast wealth of the British East India Company.
 10 Yaa Asantewaa Yaa Asantewaa, described as the African Joan of Arc, was Queen Mother of the Edweso region, part of the former Asante Kingdom and now modern-day Ghana.
 When the Asante began to resist British rule, the British Governor, Lord Hodgson, demanded that they turn over their Golden Stool, used as a throne and symbol of independence.
 Shortly after, on March 28, 1900, what was left of the monarchy was assembled and the British Captain demanded the Stool.